 We’re using a CDC-approved disinfectant nightly, to deep clean all vehicles.
 Crews spray disinfecting mist on all surfaces onboard the vehicles, let it sit for a few minutes to kill viruses, then scrub to remove any physical particles.
 They then repeat the process with high touch surfaces on the outside of the bus, like doors, door frames, and bike racks.

-Face coverings are required on our vehicles, at our bus stops, and at all of our facilities.
-Consistent with Napa County Health Order, riders under two and those with breathing difficulties are not required to wear a face covering.
+Face coverings are strongly encouraged on our vehicles, at our bus stops, and at all of our facilities.

 We’re working hard to keep our team safe and healthy.
 We provide PPE to our drivers and staff members, stagger office shifts whenever possible, and adhere to strict safety protocols at our facilities.
 Our staff is required to stay home if they’re sick, and encouraged to get tested often.
 We have also installed hand sanitizer stations for our drivers and staff, inside our transit facilities.